ruby-rdf/spira/README.md

  * A spira resource (class) must be defined by *inheriting* it from Spira::Base.
    Using "include Spira::Resource" is *temporarily* broken, but will be back at some point, with improvements and stuff.
- * Take note about the difference of "new_record?" and "exists?" methods.
-   Read the comments on those.
-And "#exists?" (instance method) is going away soon, too.
  * "after/before_create" callbacks are *not* called when only the properties of your Spira resource are getting persisted.
-You may create a "type"-less Spira resource, assign properties to it, then #save it -- "_create" callbacks will not be triggered, because Spira cannot infer a resource definition ("resource - RDF.type - type") for such resource and will only persist its properties.
+That is, you may create a "type"-less Spira resource, assign properties to it, then #save it -- "_create" callbacks will not be triggered, because Spira cannot infer a resource definition ("resource - RDF.type - type") for such resource and will only persist its properties.
-   Although this is how the original Spira behaves too, I thought I'd state it explicitly here for when you start freaking out.
+   Although this is how the original Spira behaves too, I thought I'd state it explicitly here before you start freaking out.
  * Configuration options "base_uri", "default_vocabulary" and "repository_name" are
    now configured via "configure" method (see the examples below).
  * A couple of (not so) subtle changes:
    1) Global caching is gone.
 This means that "artist.works.first.artist" (reverse lookup) does not return the original artist, but its copy retrieved from the database.
-   2) Each attribute is retrieved individually, e.g. "artist.name, artist.birthday,
-   artist.name" (3 references to 2 attributes) will cause 2 queries to the storage,
-   instead of just one.
-That is, a query per attribute name (same attributes are cached, however).
-This is a temporal glitch, will be back to the previous behaviour soon.

 ---